Copyright strike basics

 - All the videos uploaded to your account will be removed.

 - You won't be able to create new accounts.

 - In the top right, click your account icon.

 - Select Copyright notices.

 - Click Copyright strike next to a video to learn more about the removal.

 There are three ways to resolve a copyright strike.

-- Wait for it to expire: A copyright strike will expire in six months as long as you complete Copyright School and don't receive any additional copyright strikes during that time.
+- Wait for it to expire: A copyright strike will expire after 90 days as long as you complete Copyright School.

 - Get a retraction: You can contact the person who claimed your video and ask them to retract their claim of copyright infringement.